Mary's Place Seattle Programs

 Recent Successes and Current Challenges

 Executive Director, Marty Hartman, with the support of the women and children of Mary’s Place, works tirelessly and advocates regularly to keep the need for family shelter before stakeholders in the community and local government.
 When public funding was not available, Mary’s Place leveraged in-kind donations, a partnership with Seattle's Union Gospel Mission and the increased support of many of our current funders to open up our Bell Street Emergency Family Shelter to serve 48 individuals, just as cold weather hit in December of 2012.
-With the help of a City of Seattle grant for $200,000 we will open the South Lake Union area shelter in May of 2014 and house an additional 30 families.
+With the help of a City of Seattle grant for $200,000 we opened the South Lake Union area shelter in May of 2014 and house an additional 30 families.
+In 2014 we also opened these two shelters 24 hours on the weekends so families have somewhere to go when the day center is closed.

 Our basic need is shelter for the women and women with families we serve and funding to keep our Day Center and Shelters operating.
 Thank you!